 Free Entertainment does not have to be FREE

-Free is an adjective that modifies nouns, so when people say this is a free event that means there no cover charge.
+Free is an adjective that modifies nouns, so there is no cover charge when people say this is a free event.
 People can donate their time, but there is a cost.
 Lost time with family and friends, supplies are used, costs are involved?
 Somebody had to buy something?
 Where did the money come from to get these things?

 6 Tips to Putting a Monetary Value on Free

 - Can you barter a service for service?
 This is one of the oldest and acceptable forms of payment.
 Never overlook a chance to swap knowledge and skills.

 - Become a Sponsor – Sponsors are people or companies who are paying to be part of the event.
 Swap service for sponsor status.
 The organization will not rename the event after you or your company, but you will be entitled to all the benefits of sponsorship.
 Sponsors are VIP’s and they receive perks, which you should be entitled too.